Saipa F.C.: Return to mid-table and relocation to Tehran

 Following the title winning year which saw the team play in the AFC Champions League, Saipa turned back into the mid-table places of the league again.
 Before the start of the 2015–16 Persian Gulf Pro League season Saipa announced they had moved their home city from Karaj to nearby Tehran.
-Saipa also made some significant transfers to attempt to return to the top of the league, namely Gholamreza Rezaei, Reza Norouzi and former CA Osasuna captain Javad Nekounam.

 Season-by-season

 The table below chronicles the achievements of Saipa in various competitions since 1993.